emicklei/melrose/README.md

 ## Usage

-`melrōse` is a tool to create music by programming melodies in a language to composes MIDI notes.
+`melrōse` is a tool to create music by programming melodies and uses a custom language to composes notes that are played with MIDI.
-Using the command line interface or its HTTP Server,`melrōse` can play your programmed music directly.
 Note sequences in your program can be changed while playing which makes it possible to even use it for live performance.
+For the best experience, use the `melrōse` together with the Visual Studio Code Plugin for Melrōse.

 See [documentation](https://emicklei.github.io/melrose/) how to install and use `melrōse`.